 Download a PDF of the Three Rivers Walk.

 Barrington and Shepreth Circular Walk (about 2 hours – passes close to Shepreth Railway station)

-Circular walk from Shepreth via Barrington and Harlton, in the Upper Cam Valley (7.5 miles starting at Foxton Railway Station)
+Circular walk from Shepreth via Barrington and Harlton (7.5 miles starting at Foxton Railway Station)

 Foxton, Fowlmere, Newton and Thriplow; a round of war memorials (around 8 to 9 miles – starts from Foxton village, a short walk from Foxton Railway station)

-For a map of places to eat and buy food on these walks check here, but please check opening times first:
+Here is a map of places to eat and buy food on the walks, but please check opening times first.